MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/cards-loop-component.md

 ## Test your Loop component

-You can test the Loop component in the developer environments of Teams and Outlook for web.
+You can test the Loop component in the developer environments of Teams and Outlook.

-### Test in Microsoft Teams
+### Test in Teams

 To configure, distribute, and manage your application, use [Developer Portal for Teams](../concepts/build-and-test/teams-developer-portal.md).
 You can test and debug your app in Developer Portal using the following options: